SCVWA Home Page > How to Keep Score

 Figure 8 - Circle winner; cross out loser

 Both wrestlers get more points as the bout proceeds.
-At the end of the match, the scoresheet looks like Figure 6.
-Since there was no pin, you add up the scores, as shown in Figure 7.
-You then circle the winner and cross out the loser, as shown in in Figure 8.
+At the end of period 1, the scoresheet looks like Figure 6.
+Add up the points for each wrestler and put them in the right-hand column labeled TOTAL.

 If there’s no pin, it’s that simple!
 The referee will sign the bout sheet, and the winning wrestler will sign it and take it back to the head table.